danialnel/my-athinia/README.md

 <br><br>

-Thank you for being someone special in my life.
+Thank you for being part of my life.

+You make ordinary days feel special.

-I hope this little surprise makes you smile.
+I hope this little website reminds you that you are loved.

 <br><br>